HenrikBach1/ansible-scripts/README.md

 # Create a container with a custom workspace directory
 ./start-yocto-container.sh --workspace ~/my_yocto_workspace

+# Stop a running container
+./start-yocto-container.sh --stop

+# Stop and remove a container
+./start-yocto-container.sh --remove
 ```

 For detailed usage and all available options, run: